wh-alice/mig_visualstudio/vs/misc/items-cannot-be-added-to-a-project-that-is-not-available-in-solution-explorer..md

 ---
-title: "Items cannot be added to a project that is not available in Solution Explorer." ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Items cannot be added to a project that is not available in Solution Explorer. | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"